-1) They are trying to look smart
+1) Trying to look smart.

 Cutting through the BS and distilling the essence of something is not easy by any means and is certainly an art, but at least we have to try.
 The first step here, as with many other things, is being aware of this behaviour in both ourselves and others.

 “Everything should be made as simple as possible, but not simpler” – William of Ockham